Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 ### Postal Code

-A specific `postalCode` value is required to generate a specific response.
+To receive a specific `postalCodeMatch` response, pass the specific `postalCode` value  from the table below.

 | Postal Code  | Value | Descrption |
 | ----- | ---- | ------------|